Eth-H/ResourceSummaries/guides/dev/technologies/git.md

 "{x}" Reference to index "x"

 # git concepts
-    //Explaining how it works
+## how it works
     //Git is the version control system that runs locally on your PC, GitHub.com is a hosting website that saves files.
 To go past saving files a link between the local repo and online GitHub repo needs to be established
     //Git to GitHub: A repositary is created (a file system is marked as a repositary) -> you set files to be tracked (changes to these files are saved by git) -> Established local repo to online repo connection
     // -> Tracked files are staged to be pushed (commited) -> staged pushed up to the remote repositary
     //GitHub to Git: Establish online repo to local repo connection -> pull repositary down locally -> changes to current files are tracked and new files added are tracked -> commit changes -> push changes
     //Cloning a repo: This means to pull someone elses repo down locally, you can do this to copy remote repositaries to edit it locally as your own, though you would need permission to push chanegs to the original

-## Basic workflow
+## basic workflow
     //Starting a repositary
         //Create online GitHub preositary at Github.com -> Create local repositary {I1} -> Connect local to online repositary {I2}
         // -> Add files to tracking and commit changes (get them ready to be pushed) {I3} -> push changes to the online repo {I4}
     //Maintaining a repositary
         //Commit changes for tracked files {I5}  -> Pushing commited files {I4}
         //Pull changes down locally {I6}
-    //Use someone elses existing repositary
+    //pull request someone elses repo
-        //Clone an existing repositary {I7}

-## Initializing a Repository in an Existing Directory:
-        //Go to project folder
-            cd /c/user/my_project
+        fork -> clone -> create branch -> commit changes -> go to original repo and hit pull req

+## configure account (for current machine)
+    git config --global --list
+    git config --global user.name "Firstname Lastname"
+    git config --global user.email username@email.com
+    //or
+    git config --global --edit

+## setup repo
+    //if not cloning
+        mkdir projroot && cd projroot
-        //Create local repositary
+        //Create/initilise local repositary
             git init
+        //Add all files in repositary to tracking (so they can be commited), or stage updates for existing files git add .
+        //Add initial files
+            git add LICENSE
+            git add README
+            //Listed files are not tracked by git echo node_modules > .gitignore
+        //Commit all tracked files
+            git commit -m "initial commit"
+        //or when creating
+         to the repositary ("-m" gives the commit comment)

-## Connect repositary to a remote one (only need to do once during setup)
+        //Connect repo to a remote one
-    git remote add origin https://github.com/Eth-H/JPP
+            git remote add origin [repoUrl]
             //Check if the connection exists
                 git remote -v

-## Initialise repositary
-    //Add all files in repositary to tracking (so they can be commited), or stage updates for existing files git add .
-    //Add license file
-        git add LICENSE
-    //Commit all tracked files to the repositary ("-m" gives the commit comment) git commit -m "initial commit"
+    //otherwise create on website then
+    //clone an existing repository: commnd, url, git targetdirectoryname git clone [repoUrl] rootdirname

 ## Pushing to GitHub.com
-        //This means moving files from locally to the online GitHub repositary, origin is the default name of remote connections git push origin master
+        //moving files locally to online repo, origin: default name of remote connections git push origin master
             //If you run into problems
                 git push origin master --allow-unrelated-histories
                 git push origin master -f
             //Push wthout origin link
                 git push https://[username]@github.com/[github repository] [local branch name]:[remote branch name]

 ## Commit files:  command, optional commit message, ignore staging area (no git add)
     //Stage files to be pushed up to the actual repositary